People-Pleasing is Manipulation

 The Impact on Relationships

 People-pleasing can have detrimental effects on relationships.
 It can create imbalanced dynamics where the people-pleaser is constantly giving without receiving, leading to resentment and burnout.
 Additionally, because people-pleasing is rooted in a fear of authenticity, it prevents genuine connection and intimacy.
-Relationships built on the premise of making people happy or being easy to get along with rather than authenticity are inherently unstable and unsatisfying.
+Relationships built on the premise of making people happy or being easy to get along with rather than are unstable and unsatisfying.

 Breaking the Cycle